-The process is open to all Members, and a committee made up of experts from the Contact Engineers and the Classical Music Group will select the participants.
-Experienced sound engineers will be on site for at least two concerts, ideally of different genres (orchestral, opera, plus another genre is recommended), over no more than four days.
-They will also be available to meet with sound engineers to discuss other work.
-Recordings will be reviewed by their peers and by colleagues from expert groups.
+The process is open to all Members, and a committee made up of experts from the Contact Engineers and the Classical Music Group selects the participants.
+Experienced sound engineers are on site for at least two concerts, ideally of different genres (orchestral, opera, plus another genre is recommended), over no more than four days.
+They are also available to meet with sound engineers to discuss other work.
+Recordings are reviewed by their peers and by colleagues from expert groups.

-The EBU will bear the costs of their travel, accommodation and a per diem, while the host organization will be responsible for setting up a precise schedule and providing lunches.
+The EBU bears the costs of their travel, accommodation and a per diem, while the host organization is responsible for setting up a precise schedule and providing lunches.

 The Sound Engineers Scheme will not take place in 2021, but plans call for it to resume in 2022.